fjam100/SensorFusionIFM/README.md

 # SensorFusionIFM
 Kalman filtering with technically incorrect covaraiance propagation

-Start roscore
+Start roscore,
-Source the files
+Source the files,
-rosrun sensor_fusion hello
+rosrun sensor_fusion hello,
-rosbag play ifm_z_data.bag from the correct directory
+rosbag play ifm_z_data.bag from the correct directory.

 Covariance propagation:
 To correct the covariance propagation in the code, the state is defined as follows: